seasketch/geoprocessing/API.md

 Responding to requests as quickly as possible means first and foremost avoiding extra work.
 Clients are ultimately responsible for providing a cache key with their request.
 This will be combined with either a hash of the geojson provided or the geometryUri to avoid security issues with users requesting access to results that don't belong to them.
 Clients can create these cache keys using varying complexities of approaches.

-  1. The easiest, don't provide a key
+  1. The easiest, don't provide a key but get no caching
-  2. Use the sketches updatedAt date and provide it as a string
+  2. hash(updatedAt.toString() + id)
-  3. Use the `usesAttributes` service metadata to determine what attributes are utilized by the service, and create an appropriate hash e.g. hash(geometryLastUpdatedAt + propA + propB)
+  3. Use the `usesAttributes` service metadata to determine what attributes are utilized by the service, and create an appropriate hash e.g. hash(geometryHash + propA + propB)

-Note that the server will hash the cacheKey and geometryUri together, meaning copied sketches with different id's will not get a cache hit when requesting results.
-To address this there will have to be a `copyResults` API endpoint that creates these result copies. **On second thought, is that really necessary?
-Can we rather just exclude sensitive information from the geometryUri?**
+  4. hash(geometryHash + sketchPropertiesHash)

+Note that for collections, hashes must be combined for each child recursively. #3 & #4 could get complicated, but also could be very efficient if geometryHashes are pre-calculated on the server.
+This is the approach we should take for seasketch-next ultimately, but in the meantime approach #2 should be adequate.

 ### Responses